Azure/azure-powershell/src/ContainerInstance/docs/New-AzContainerInstanceObject.md

 Accept wildcard characters: False
 ```

-### -LivenessProbeHttpGetHttpHeaders
+### -LivenessProbeHttpGetHttpHeader
 The HTTP headers for liveness probe.
-To construct, see NOTES section for LIVENESSPROBEHTTPGETHTTPHEADERS properties and create a hash table.
+To construct, see NOTES section for LIVENESSPROBEHTTPGETHTTPHEADER properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.ContainerInstance.Models.Api20210901.IHttpHeader[]